microbit-foundation/dev-docs/hardware/schematic.md

 This interface has a range of digital, analog, touch, PWM, and serial communications interfaces.

 10Mohm weak pull-up resistors are fitted on P0, P1 and P2 for use in touch sensing mode.
 They provide a weak pull-up to the supply, providing a default high input.
 The user touching the GND pad and a given pin pulls the pin down towards 0V, providing a low input.
 When in non touch modes, these pads have stronger internal pull-downs enabled in the software, so that the default input state when not connected is 'low'.

 Guard pins are provided on both sides of the 3V and GND pads, so that shorting by crocodile clips does not degrade the features of the device by causing spurious inputs.

 Both the front and the back of each of the 5 round ring pads are electrically connected.

 A number of pins have alternate assigned functions for use by the micro:bit, many of these can be disabled in software to gain more general purpose IO pins.

 The <span class="v2">V2</span> board revision has a notched edge connector to make it easier to connect crocodile clips or wire.
 This does not affect compatibility with existing peripherals using edge connector sockets.

 ### Dimensions

-The specific dminensions of the board are
+The specific dimensions of the board are:

 - 51.60mm(w) 42.00mm(h) 11.65mm(d)
 - JST connector to board 5.50mm
 - button depth to board 4.55mm
 - <span class="v2">V2</span> speaker depth to board 3.00mm